jennyzeng/Minecraft-AI/docs/proposal.md

 ## AI/ML Algorithms

+The problem of recognizing biome is an classification problem.
+Image recognition/classification are often solved with Convolutional Neural Network(CNN).
+So we decided to use it as our main algorithm.
+Besides CNN, we may also test the performance of SVM classifier, Random Forest, Gradient Boosting, because these are some good methods for solving classification problems.
+We are also open to other algorithms that we will know during research.

-We are preparing to use [TensorFlow](https://www.tensorflow.org/) and implementing a Convolutional Neural Network(CNN) for image recognition.
+We are preparing to use [TensorFlow](https://www.tensorflow.org/) to implementing a Convolutional Neural Network(CNN) for image recognition.
 Some other possible frameworks are [Caffe](http://caffe.berkeleyvision.org/), [CNTK](https://www.microsoft.com/en-us/research/product/cognitive-toolkit/) and [Scikit-Learn](http://scikit-learn.org).
-Besides CNN, we may also test the performance of SVM classifier, Random Forest, Gradient Boosting, and so on.

 To accelerate the training process, we would use [Amazon Web Service](aws.amazon.com) and [Docker](https://www.docker.com/) with GPU.